 The University seeks applicants whose research, teaching, and service will contribute to diversity and equal opportunity in higher education.
 The program is particularly interested in scholars with the potential to bring to their research and undergraduate teaching the critical perspective that comes from their non-traditional educational background or understanding of the experiences of groups historically underrepresented in higher education.

 The mission of the School of Information is to create and share knowledge to help people use information – with technology – to build a better world.
 A successful candidate will be committed to, and will directly contribute to our goal of being the best research and teaching institution for the understanding and design of information and its technologies in service of people and society.

-The School is home to vibrant research and teaching programs, with more than 60 instructional, clinical, and research professors, and over 700 students.
-We offer four degrees: a PhD, a Master of Science in Information, a Master of Health Informatics (joint with the School of Public Health) and a Bachelor of Science in Information.
+The School is home to vibrant research and teaching programs, with 59 core faculty, and nearly 850 students.
+We offer four degrees: a Ph.D., a Master of Science in Information, a Master of Health Informatics, and a Bachelor of Science in Information.

 Founded in 1817, the University of Michigan has a long and distinguished history as one of the first public universities in the nation.
 It is one of only two public institutions consistently ranked among the nation's top ten universities.
 The University has one of the largest health care complexes in the world and one of the best library systems in the United States.
 With more than $1 billion in research expenditures annually, the University has the second largest research expenditure among all universities in the nation.
 The University has an annual general fund budget of more than $1.8 billion and an endowment valued at more than $9.7 billion.

 U-M EEO/AA Statement